tyler3schmidt/Bayesian_IPSI/README.md

 # Bayesian_IPSI

-This repository contains all the code for the simulation studies in the paper Bayesian Methods for Nonparametric Incremental Propensity Score Interventions.
+This repository contains all the code for the simulation studies and applied section in the paper Calibratied Bayesian Inference for Stochastic Causal Interventions.